woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 1.11.1 - 2022-02-10 =
+* Fix - Prevent a fatal error in case an existing Merchant Center account has an invalid domain.

 = 1.11.0 - 2022-02-02 =
 * Add - Unit tests for the Ads AccountController and AccountService.
 * Fix - Failure handling was not correctly displayed when the ads campaign creation and editing failed.